Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Data Analysis Numerical Studies

 We first analyze the data for $h$-index and its scaling with the total number of publications $N_p$ and of citations $N_c$ for the one hundred scientists (in mathematics, physics, chemistry, medicine, biology, economics, sociology; including those of twenty Nobel Laureates in those subjects), given in ref. \cite{ghosh2021limiting}.
 Next, we collected (in May-June, 2021) the same kind of data\footnote{The data will be available on request to corresponding author} for one thousand scientists (mostly physicists) in all the above-mentioned subjects from Google Scholar.

-The Fig. \ref{fig6} shows that scaling behavior for the $h$-index (in the range $20 \le h \le 222 $) of the 100 scientists (data taken from \cite{ghosh2021limiting}), with their the total number of citations $N_c$ (in the range $1819 \le N_c \le 323473$).
+Figs. \ref{fig6new} and \ref{fig6} show the scaling behavior for the $h$-index (in the range $20 \le h \le 222 $) of the 100 scientists (data taken from \cite{ghosh2021limiting}), with the total number of citations $N_c$ (in the range $1819 \le N_c \le 323473$).
 Our analysis shows the best fit to $h \sim \sqrt{N_c} /log N_c$.

 The Figs \ref{fig7}(a,b) scaling behavior for the $h$-index (in the range $ 17\le h \le 221$) of the 1000 scientists with the total number of citations $N_c$ (in the range $996\le N_c \le 348680$) in (a) and with the total number of papers $N_p$ (in the range $100 \le N_p \le 2987$) in (b).
 The data are taken from Google Scholar in June 2021.
 The Figs. show the best fits to $h \sim \sqrt N_c /log N_c$ in (a) and to $h \sim \sqrt N_p /log N_p$ in (b).